Obidos

 Ginja is a sweet cherry liquor served in small chocolate cup.
 It is produced within the Obidos region.
 Various stores along the main shopping street Rua Direita sell Ginja at the store front.
 So, take one before you leave Obidos.

 The best way to reach Obidos from Lisbon is by bus.
 Express buses leave from Campo Grande (underground stations of the green and yellow line).
-The journey takes an hour and a single ticket costs €7.1.
+The journey was an hour and a single ticket cost €7.1.

 Comments